ยท 18 min read

 Well, imagine this.
 Imagine you're in a room with 8 billion people (the whole planet), and you need to whisper a specific message to ONE person on the other side of the room.
 No phone.
 No paper.
 Just your voice.

 Chaos, right?
 Everyone's talking, nobody knows who's who, messages are getting lost, mixed up, delivered to the wrong person.
-It's basically Twitter. ๐
+Like a busy fish market. ๐Ÿ˜‚

 THAT is what the internet would be without these models.
 Pure, beautiful, useless chaos.